College of Idaho: Football

 In 2014, The College of Idaho re-instated its football program after a 37-year hiatus.
 The program is led by head coach Mike Moroski, who has posted a record of 53-38 since taking over the program and was voted the 2019 Frontier Conference Coach of the Year.
-From 2019-2022, the Yotes have posted a record of 29-7 and have won a at least a share of the Frontier Conference each year.
-The Yotes even posted their longest winning streak in school history from 2018-2019 (17 games).
+From 2019 to 2022, the Yotes have posted a record of 29–7 and have won a at least a share of the Frontier Conference each year.
+The Yotes even posted their longest winning streak in school history from 2018 to 2019 (17 games).
 Even so, the Yotes have only reached the NAIA playoffs once in those four years (2019).
-In 2019, the Yotes posted their best record of 11-1 and achieved their highest rank in program history at #5 in the NAIA postseason poll.
+In 2019, the Yotes posted their best record of 11–1 and achieved their highest rank in program history at #5 in the NAIA postseason poll.
 Since 2014, the Yotes have had a total of 8 All-Americans, 56 all-conference selections, and 26 NAIA All-Academic selections.
-In 2022, the Yotes split the conference title with rival Carroll College and finished the season ranked 18th in the nation after posting an 8-2 record.
+In 2022, the Yotes split the conference title with rival Carroll College and finished the season ranked 18th in the nation after posting an 8–2 record.

 Mascot

-The Coyote is the school's mascot, but CofI teams are often referred to as the "Yotes."
+The Coyote is the school's mascot, and CofI teams are often referred to as the "Yotes."